-Based on current research, beta-alanine’s primary role appears to be its effect on lactate threshold – in endurance training, defined as the rate at which there is equilibrium in lactic acid production and lactic acid elimination.
+Based on current research, Beta-Alanine’s primary role appears to be its effect on lactate threshold, which in endurance training is defined as the rate at which there is equilibrium in lactic acid production and lactic acid elimination.
 During exercise, hydrogen ions (H+) are produced in the body and cause the pH levels in the muscles to drop.
 When pH levels in the muscles are low, it means muscle tissue is acidic or producing lactic acid.
-At this lower pH, muscles cannot balance lactic acid production with lactic acid elimination, resulting in an overall slowing of movement, physical strength and intensity.
+At this lower pH, muscles cannot balance lactic acid production with lactic acid elimination, resulting in an overall slowing of movement, decreased physical strength, and intensity.
 When pH levels are balanced, training can continue for longer periods at increased intensity.

-Exerting effort above the lactate threshold prevents endurance athletes from sustaining that effort for more than a few minutes.
-It’s long been understood that the amino acid carnosine plays a key role in the homeostasis of pH and lactate threshold, and carnosine levels are regulated by beta-alanine.
+Exerting effort above lactate threshold prevents endurance athletes from sustaining that effort for more than a few minutes.
+It’s long been understood that the amino acid carnosine plays a key role in the homeostasis of pH and lactate threshold and that carnosine levels are regulated by Beta-Alanine.

-Carnosine enters the digestive system and is hydrolyzed into histidine and beta-alanine, which is then synthesized back into carnosine by skeletal muscle.
-Intra-muscular carnosine buffers hydrogen ions, which in turn leads to an increase in pH – necessary for the balance between production and elimination of lactic acid.
+Carnosine enters the digestive system and is hydrolyzed into histidine and Beta-Alanine, which is then synthesized back into carnosine by skeletal muscle.
+Intra-muscular carnosine buffers hydrogen ions, this in turn leads to an increase in pH which is necessary for the balance between production and elimination of lactic acid.

-Carnosine works by soaking up hydrogen ions (H+) to prevent low pH levels, which is confirmed by recent studies.
+Carnosine works by soaking up hydrogen ions (H+) to prevent low pH levels, as confirmed in recent studies.
 Increased carnosine concentration in muscles leads to increased buffering capacity of intra-muscular hydrogen ion (H+) (Dunnet 1999 & 2002, Hill 2007), as well as regulation of intra-cellular pH of both oxidative and glycolytic muscle fibers (Damon 2003).
 Increased carnosine accounts for up to 30% of the pH buffering capacity of the body.